MultiSafepay/docs/content/payments/checkout/payment-components/_index.md

 {{< /details >}}

-## PCI DSS compliance

-Reduce your responsibility for [PCI DSS compliance](/faq/general/multisafepay-glossary/#payment-card-industry-data-security-standard-pci-dss).
-With the Payment Compononent, you only fall under [Self-Assessment Questionaire A](https://www.pcisecuritystandards.org/documents/SAQ_A_v3.pdf).

 ## Credit card features

 - Bundles all supported credit cards in one gateway
 - Detects the credit card brand automatically and displays the logo in the card number field
 - Validates the card number
-- Displays error messages for credit card fields, e.g. card not supported, card expired, incorrect [CVC](/credit-and-debit-cards/glossary/#card-verification-code-cvc)
+- Displays error messages for credit card fields, e.g. card not supported, card expired
 - Supports tokenization for fast, secure repeat payments

 ## Manuals